How to Choose the Best Freezer for Your Home

 Manual vs. Self-Defrost

-Manual-defrost freezers (largely the only option for chest models) are generally more energy-efficient and less likely to cause freezer burn than self-defrosting models.
+Manual-defrost freezers (which are largely the only option for chest models) are generally more energy-efficient and less likely to cause freezer burn than self-defrosting models.
 (Uprights can be manual- or self-defrosting.)
-It’s wise not to let ice build up on freezer walls, which can decrease efficiency and increase your energy bill.
+It’s wise not to let ice build up on freezer walls because this can reduce efficiency and increase your energy bill.
 It’s worth noting that defrosting can take hours.
-On the con side, manual-defrost uprights had trouble keeping their door shelves as cool as the rest of the interior, with temperature differences ranging from 9º F to 19º F in our tests.
-Self-defrosting uprights did a better job of keeping their door shelves as cool as the rest of the freezer, and they save you the hassle of manually defrosting.
+On the negative side, manual-defrost uprights had trouble keeping their door shelves as cool as the rest of the interior in our tests, with temperature differences ranging from 9º F to 19º F. Self-defrosting uprights did a better job of keeping their door shelves as cool as the rest of the freezer, and they save you the hassle of manually defrosting.

 Power-On Light